Could an external locus of control be a contributing factor why individuals commit mass shootings?

-I have the bad habit of blaming the world for my mishaps and problems.
+I have the terrible habit of blaming the world for my mishaps and problems.
 It’s easy to fall into self-pity than take responsibility.
 Unfortunately, I’m not the only one who does this.

 The theme that stuck out in his manifesto was his external locus of control.
-An external locus of control is the belief that the events in an individual’s life, whether good or bad, are caused by uncontrollable factors such as the environment, other people, or a higher power.
-In contrast, someone who has an internal locus of control is the belief that one’s events, whether good or bad, are caused by controllable factors such as one’s attitude, preparation, or effort.
+A person who has an external locus of control believes that the events in an individual’s life, whether good or bad, are caused by uncontrollable factors such as the environment, other people, or a higher power.
+In contrast, someone who has an internal locus of control believes that events, whether good or bad, are caused by controllable factors such as one’s attitude, preparation, or effort.

-Individuals who have an internal locus of control are able to take responsibility for their mistakes, are self-starters, and are able to deal with criticism.
+Individuals who have an internal locus of control can take responsibility for their mistakes, are self-starters, and can deal with criticism.

-It was difficult to develop an internal locus of control because I was used to getting what I wanted, and I liked being right.
-A few humbly events here and there forced me to understand that there will be always be someone better.
+I had a hard time developing a locus of control because I liked being right and I hated being wrong.
+A few humbly events here and there forced me to understand that there will always be someone better.
 It was a hard truth to swallow, but it made my personal and social life better.

 There are other stories where the perpetrator felt like the world owed them something.
 Do you remember the 2010 University of Alabama in Huntsville shooting?
-It was the case where Amy Bishop, a biology professor, shot six faculty members because she was denied tenure.
-Three professors died and three others lived.
+It was the case where Amy Bishop, a biology professor, shot six faculty members because the university denied her tenure.
+Three professors died, and three others lived.

-I bring this story up because I’ve felt rage and violence over positions I was passed over.
-Similar to her, I thought if something bad happened to the person that received the position I wanted, then my life would be better.
-In hindsight, moping about the position I didn’t receive added unnecessary stress and depression to my life.
-I learned that I wanted the position for egotistical reasons, not because I liked it.
+I’ve felt rage and violence over work positions I was passed over.
+Similar to Amy Bishop, I thought if something terrible happened to the person that received the job I wanted, then my life would be better.
+In hindsight, moping about a position I didn’t get added unnecessary stress and depression to my life.
+I learned that I wanted the job for egotistical reasons, not because I liked it.

 The UCSB shootings and 2010 University of Alabama-Huntsville shootings are horrific.
-It’s obvious these people had mental issues and no effective coping skills.
+It’s obvious these people had mental issues and no useful coping skills.
 The unfortunate part of these events is how did we let these people fall through the cracks?
-Granted, it’s hard to force adults to receive help or enter mental institutions, but what does this say about our society?
+It’s hard to force adults to receive help or enter mental institutions, but what does this say about our society?
 Are we gun freaks?
-Do we stigmatize mental illness?
-Do we live in a society where things are given without being earned?
+Do we stigmatize psychological illness?
 Are we spoiling our kids?
 Do we pressure males to be ideals of masculinity?
 Do we overlook women violence?

 There are many questions and so few answers.